iratansh/iratansh/README.md

 # 💫 About Me:
 🧍 Hello!
-I am an aspiring developer from Canada. <br>🔭 I’m currently working on an AI that can restore damaged photos.<br>👯 I’m looking for software or embedded internships or opportunities to collaborate on related projects
+I am an aspiring software/robotics developer from Canada particularly interested in multi-agent robotic systems.

 ## 🌐 Socials: